-If you are using basic form from someone like LegalZoom.
+If you are using the basic form from an online system like LegalZoom.
 I recommend redoing your will every 3-5 years.
-This will insure you are up to date with applicable laws, but also help you review your personal situation to insure your family needs are still meet.
+This will ensure you are up to date with applicable laws, but also helps you review your personal situation to ensure your family needs are still met.

 8. Use any excess funds in your Flexible Spending Account

-My company doesn’t use Flexible Spending Accounts, so this one doesn’t apply for me.
-However, I know a lot of people who use these accounts and not everyone knows that these are a use it or loose it benefits.
+My company doesn’t use Flexible Spending Accounts, so this one doesn’t apply to me.
+However, I know a lot of people who use these accounts and not everyone knows that FSA accounts are a use it or lose it benefit.

-Check with your human resource person and if you are on a FSA account use up your funds asap.
+Check with your human resource person and if you are on an FSA account use up your funds asap.